Forge Your Path in Research

 Summer Scholars Program

-The Summer Scholars Program provides undergraduate students with a paid summer internship opportunity to engage in basic, clinical, community-based or translational research projects at Seattle Children’s Research Institute under the mentorship of experienced researchers.
+The Summer Scholars Program provides undergraduate students with a summer internship opportunity to engage in basic, clinical, community-based or translational research projects at Seattle Children’s Research Institute under the mentorship of experienced researchers.

 Scientific advancements and biomedical research benefit everyone.
 Therefore, we are committed to recruiting students from all communities to become the next generation of leaders in science and medicine.